yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-envelopesinbmibnb.md

 ![Quadratic hull]({{ site.url }}/images/hullsqrtm.png){: .center-image }

-Explicit representations of the linear relaxation are implemented for most nonlinear operators, such as **exp**, **log** and **sqrtm**.
+Explicit representations of the envelopes are implemented for most nonlinear operators, such as **x^p**, **exp**, **log** and **sqrtm**.
+For convex and concave functions no dedicated envelope code is required as long derivatives are available, as an envelope approximation can be dervied from gradients.
 For some other [evaluation based] and [sdpfun] based nonlinear operators, a sampling strategy is used to derive the linear relaxation (of course, exact convex envelopes can be developed if someone really needs it).
 As an example, the following code computes an approximation of the convex envelope of **sin** with three facets.

 ````matlab
 xL = 0;